matthewscharles/instrument-maker/README.md

 # About

 An open source framework for digital instrument building with sensors, with improving access in mind.
 For Bela / Raspberry Pi.
-Currently developed by Charles Matthews through a series of collaborations - get in touch!
+Currently developed by Charles Matthews through a series of collaborations - get in touch if you would like to contribute!

 Distributed under the terms of the GNU Public license version 3.